 - 1. Any previous results from the monitoring of water quality. - 2.
 The proximity of a source of groundwater to potential sources of contamination. - 3.
 The environmental persistence and potential mobility of any identified contamination. - 4.
 Any policies and procedures that could be carried out to control potential sources of contamination. - 5.
 The potential effects in the worst possible case of a release from a potential source of contamination. - 6.
-The physical features and conditions in place to protect the source of groundwater from potential sources of contamination, including the design and construction of the well, the type of soil and the hydrogeological environment.

-NAC 445A.66685 Standards for design and construction of system.
-(NRS 445A.860)
+The physical features and conditions in place to protect the source of groundwater from potential sources of contamination, including the design and construction of the well, the type of soil and the hydrogeological environment. - Sec.
+68. NAC 445A.66685 is hereby amended to read as follows: - 445A.66685 1.
+The design and construction of a public water system must comply with the provisions of:

-- 1. The design and construction of a public water system must comply with the provisions of: - (a) NAC 445A.65505 to 445A.6731, inclusive. - (b) The American Water Works Association Standards. - (c) Standards 14, 42, 44, 53, 54, 55, 58, 60 and 61 of the American National Standards Institute and the National Sanitation Foundation International. - (d) Recommended Practice for Backflow Prevention and Cross-Connection Control. - (e) Recommended Standards for Water Works. - (f) For public water systems in Carson City, Fallon, Reno, Sparks, Yerington, Douglas County, Lander County, Lyon County, Nye County or Washoe County, Standard Specifications for Public Works Construction. - (g) For public water systems in Boulder City, Henderson, North Las Vegas, the Big Bend Water District or the Las Vegas Valley Water District, Uniform Design and Construction Standards for Water Distribution Systems. - (h) The Uniform Plumbing Code. - (i) Any other engineering standards approved by the [Health] Division. - 2.
-If there is any conflict between any of the provisions described in subsection 1, the most stringent of those provisions prevails.
+- (a) NAC 445A.65505 to 445A.6731, inclusive [...], and sections 13, 14 and 15 of this regulation. - (b) The American Water Works Association Standards [→], as adopted by reference in NAC 445A.6663. - (c) Standards 14, 42, 44, 53, 54, 55, 58, 60 and 61 of the American National Standards Institute and [the National Sanitation Foundation] NSF International [.], as adopted by reference in NAC 445A.6663. - (d) Recommended Practice for Backflow Prevention and Cross-Connection Control [...], as adopted by reference in NAC 445A.6663. - (e) Recommended Standards for Water Works [...], as adopted by reference in NAC 445A.6663. - (f) For public water systems in Carson City, Fallon, Reno, Sparks, Yerington, Douglas County, Lander County, Lyon County, Nye County or Washoe County, Standard Specifications for Public Works Construction [...], as adopted by reference in NAC 445A.6663. - (g) For public water systems in Boulder City, Henderson, North Las Vegas, the Big Bend Water District or the Las Vegas Valley Water District, Uniform Design and Construction Standards for Water Distribution Systems , as adopted by reference in NAC 445A.6663. - (h) The Uniform Plumbing Code [-], as adopted by reference in NAC 445A.6663. - (i) Any other engineering standards approved by the [Health] Division. - 2.
+If there is any conflict between any of the provisions described in subsection 1, the most stringent of those provisions prevails. - Sec.
+69. NAC 445A.6669 is hereby amended to read as follows: